 Fresh Access Bucks began in 2013 with a Specialty Crop Block Grant awarded to Florida Organic Growers by the Florida Department of Agriculture and Consumer Services.
 In 2015 Fresh Access Bucks was awarded the Food Insecurity Nutrition Incentives Program (FINIP) grant to expand the program to more outlets and continue doubling SNAP/EBT for locally grown fruits and vegetables.
-In 2018 FAB joined the Feeding Florida team and with another FINNIP grant will continue supporting SNAP recipients and Florida farmers throughout the state.
+In 2018 FAB joined the Feeding Florida team and with another FINIP grant will continue supporting SNAP recipients and Florida farmers throughout the state.
 Beginning in 2020, while the COVID-19 pandemic brought some major challenges and increased food insecurity, Fresh Access Bucks was there to meet the need.
 FAB launched a retail pilot program focused on small, regional, or independent grocery, co-op, convenience, or corner stores to offer FAB on fresh produce.
 FAB also provided support to the network of over 60 farm-direct outlets in Florida, in order to ensure that fresh fruits and vegetables could be safely accessed at farmers markets, farm stands, CSA's, and mobile markets.
 In 2021, FAB was awarded a USDA Gus Schumacher COVID Relief and Response (GusCRR) for nutrition incentive projects in order to continue this work and to expand into additional outlets.

 “It allows us to make the food, the healthy organic food, accessible to people of all income levels.” – Sweetwater Organic Community Farm, Tampa

 “The first year we offered the program someone cried, she was so excited that she would be able to buy organic vegetables from our market on a regular basis.” – St. Petersburg Saturday Morning Market, St. Petersburg